Section 1: INTRODUCTION AND SCOPE

 Minimum Age Requirements: The Platform is intended for users who are at least 18 years of age or the age of majority in their jurisdiction, whichever is greater.
 We do not knowingly collect personal information from children under these age thresholds.

-Parental Consent Requirements: In the unlikely event that we discover we have collected personal information from a child without appropriate parental consent, we will delete such information promptly and take steps to prevent future underage access.
+Parental Consent Requirements: In the unlikely event that we discover we have collected personal information from a child without appropriate parental consent, we will delete such information promptly.

 10.2 Inadvertent Collection from Minors

-Detection and Response Procedures: If we become aware that we have collected personal information from a child under the applicable minimum age, we will take immediate steps to delete such information and prevent continued collection from the same source.
+Detection and Response Procedures: If we become aware that we have collected personal information from a child under the applicable minimum age, we will take immediate steps to delete such information.

-Parental Notification: Parents or guardians who discover that their child has provided personal information to the Platform may contact us to request information deletion and to discuss measures to prevent future unauthorized access.
+Parental Notification: Parents or guardians who discover that their child has provided personal information to the Platform may contact us to request information deletion.

 Section 11: BUSINESS USER PRIVACY CONSIDERATIONS